-Dental health a missing part of Canadian healthcare, say advocates
+Dental health a missing part of Canadian health care, say advocates

 The aim of Healthy Smiles Ontario is to help low-income parents with dental bills for their children.

-The government dental program provides free care for children under 17.
-But, currently, there is no such help for the parents themselves.
+The government dental program provides free care for children under 17 but currently, there is no such help for the parents themselves.

 Many poverty advocates are calling on the government to expand the dental program for low-income adults.
-The plan is to role adults into the plan as of 2025.
+The plan is to roll adults into the plan as of 2025.
 But until then, the consequences of not being able to pay for dental care or routine maintenance can be devastating.